ajbanjara/Wireshark/Thrift.md

 ##### Simplified display of unions

-Given that unions always contain exactly one field, you might want to omit the sub-tree that would contain only one element (especially if you need to scan a long list of these).
+Given that unions always contain exactly one field, you might want to omit the sub-tree that would contain only one element (especially if you need to scan a long list of those).

 This is very easily achieved by _not_ giving the matching hf id and ett tree elements and replace them with `-1` which is the default value for uninitialized elements.